-Closure Schedule for the Technical Area 54, Area G, Pad 11 Outdoor Container Storage Unit
+Table G.10-1 Closure Schedule for the Technical Area 54, Area G, Pad 9 Outdoor Container Storage/Treatment Unit

 Activity Maximum Time Required Notify the Department of intent to close. -45 days Final receipt of waste.
 Day 0 Complete waste removal.
 Day 90 Complete records review and structural assessment.
-10 days after completed waste removal or 100 days after final receipt of waste Complete all closure activities and submit final closure certification report to the Department.
+10 days after completed waste removal 100 or days after final receipt of waste Complete all closure activities and submit final closure certification report to the Department.
 Day 180

-Potential Waste Materials Waste Types Disposal Options Personal protective Non-regulated solid waste Subtitle D landfill equipment (PPE) Hazardous waste The PPE will be treated to meet Land Disposal Restriction (LDR) treatment standards, if necessary, and disposed in a Subtitle C or D landfill, as appropriate.
-Low-level radioactive solid waste Either an authorized on-site radioactive waste disposal area that is not undergoing closure under RCRA or its state analog, or an authorized off-site radioactive waste disposal facility.
+Potential Waste Waste Types Disposal Options Materials Personal protective Non-regulated solid waste Subtitle D landfill equipment (PPE) Hazardous waste The PPE will be treated to meet Land Disposal Restriction (LDR) treatment standards, if necessary, and disposed in a Subtitle C or D landfill, as appropriate.
+Low-level radioactive solid Either an authorized on-site radioactive waste waste disposal area that is not undergoing closure under RCRA or its state analog, or an authorized off-site radioactive waste disposal facility.
 Mixed waste Waste will be treated to meet LDR treatment standards, if necessary, and disposed in a Subtitle C or D landfill or the Waste Isolation Pilot Plant (WIPP), as appropriate.
 Decontamination wash water Non-regulated liquid waste Sanitary sewer Hazardous waste Waste will be treated to meet LDR treatment standards, if necessary, and disposed in a Subtitle C or D landfill, as appropriate.
 Radioactive liquid waste Radioactive Liquid Waste Treatment Facility (RLWTF) Mixed waste Waste will be treated to meet LDR treatment standards, if necessary, and disposed in a Subtitle C or D landfill or WIPP, as appropriate.
+Mixed waste Waste will be treated to meet LDR treatment standards, if necessary, and disposed in a Subtitle C or D landfill or WIPP, as appropriate.
 Metal Non-regulated solid waste Subtitle D landfill or recycled Hazardous waste Waste will be treated to meet LDR treatment standards, if necessary, and disposed in a Subtitle C or D landfill, as appropriate.